arthur-andraade/arthur-andraade/README.md

 ### Hi, I'm Arthur Andrade, a Full Stack Developer 👋
 I've been studying and learning about the best of programing universe, and always looking for challenges to get better my skills.

-Enthusiast of IOT, augmented reality(RA), networkings and others technologies.
+- Enthusiast of IOT, augmented reality(RA), networkings and others technologies

-My history with programing...
 - I’m used to developing API REST
 - To part of Front-End, I'm like so much of react programing and componentization